smhxx/atom-ts-transpiler/README.md

 1. Add `atom-ts-transpiler` and `typescript` to your package.json file as dependencies (Note: **not** devDependencies) or do `npm install --save typescript atom-ts-transpiler`.
-Specify whichever version of TypeScript your project needs in order to work properly; anything >1.6 should be fine, but older versions *will not* work.
+You can specify whichever version of TypeScript your project needs in order to work properly; anything
+   \>1.6 should be fine, but older versions *will not* work.
 2. Make sure that your package has a [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file, and that it builds properly with `tsc` on the command-line.
 This is